-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+Use the menu to see other pages.

-- Type of cancer suspected
+The type of cancer suspected

-- Signs and symptoms
+Your signs and symptoms

 The following tests may be used to diagnose ALL:

 - Blood tests.
 If your doctor suspects that you have ALL based on the symptoms, he or she may do a test called a complete blood count (CBC).
 This test examines the levels of different types of cells in the blood.